Home

 To children, a bedroom is a place to play games, read, listen to music, wrestle, display or hide prized possessions, or just to be alone sometimes.

-However, decorating childrens rooms is a great opportunity for you to show off your playful side, do some family bonding, and allow your children to be creative.
-Use the ideas for decorating childrens rooms below to help plan your decorating project.
+However, decorating your child's is a great opportunity for you to show off your playful side, do some family bonding, and allow your children to be creative.
+Use the ideas for decorating children's rooms (and the video) below to help plan your decorating project.
 But, please keep one thing in mind.

 "The room should reflect your child's personality, not yours"